FFMG/myoddweb.piger/monitor/api/python/Doc/library/binascii.rst

    than one line may be passed at a time.

-.. function:: b2a_base64(data)
+.. function:: b2a_base64(data, \*, newline=True)

    Convert binary data to a line of ASCII characters in base64 coding.
-The return value is the converted line, including a newline char.
-The newline is added because the original use case for this function was to feed it a series of 57 byte input lines to get output lines that conform to the MIME-base64 standard.
-Otherwise the output conforms to :rfc:`3548`.
+The return value is the converted line, including a newline char if *newline* is true.
+The output of this function conforms to :rfc:`3548`.

+   .. versionchanged:: 3.6
+      Added the *newline* parameter.

 .. function:: a2b_qp(data, header=False)